 This element can be associated with the UNCLOS provision that, in taking conservation and management measures, States should "take into consideration the effects on species associated with or dependent upon harvested species" (i.e., target species) with a view to maintaining or restoring populations of such species "above levels at which their reproduction may become seriously threatened" (article 61.4).
+This intent was further elaborated in UNFSA Article 5 - General Principles, requiring "that fisheries (f) minimize pollution, waste, discards, catch by lost or abandoned gear, catch of non-target species, both fish and non-fish species, (hereinafter referred to as non-target species) and impacts on associated or dependent species, in particular endangered species, through measures including, to the extent practicable, the development and use of selective, environmentally safe and cost-effective fishing gear and techniques;"

-The association gives a clue for the concept of SAI, which, in the case of populations, is the impact that seriously threatens their reproduction.
-This level is similar to the levels used in fishery management as reference values for minimum or safe biological levels $(B{lim}, B{pa})^{39}$ in Harvest Control Rules (HCRs) and for rebuilding strategies.
+These associations give clear foundations for the concept of SAI, which, in the case of populations, is the impact that seriously threatens their reproduction.
+This level is similar to the levels used in fishery management as reference values for minimum or safe biological levels (B{lim} , B{pa})48 in Harvest Control Rules (HCRs) and for rebuilding strategies.
 In the general case, this standard is fully covered by sections 3 and 4 of this publication, in that target species and bycatches are to be kept at levels where population productivity is not impaired.